mecrazy/generateGoogleJsonpUri/README.md

   callback:"myCallback"//Callback function name (optional) });
 ```
 If you do not set "callback", default function name is "callback".
-If you do not want to set callback function name into get parameter, please use syntax like below.
+If you do not want to set callback function name into URL, please use syntax like below.
 ```javascript
 mySheet.url({
   minRow:2,//Row number to start getting (optional)